 A strategically placed bunker down the right will gather up any wayward tee shot and the brave hearted golfers amongst us may find heartache if they try for the green in two.
 The Dover Beck and a large pond cross the fairway just short of the green and bunkers each side guard the flagstick carefully.

 Sponsor: Looking for a sponsor

 17th Hole Par 4 — 357 yards

-A short Par 4 at only 330 yards long.
-The hole is a dogleg left and bunkers each side of the fairway await a stray tee shot.
+A tricky Par 4 at 357 yards long.
+The hole is protected by bunkers each side of the fairway and await a stray tee shot.
 If you play right of the green for the easiest approach in to the flag there’s a good birdie chance for the smart golfer.

 18th Hole Par 4 — 453 yards Black Tee or 435 white